 This blog was an active Christian Democrat site for a few years in the mid-oughts (around 2005).
-It seems to be coming back to life in late 2016.
+It is coming back to life – after a break largely due to time pressures.
 I am still a Christian, but not a registered Democrat.

 The “Christian” part means I take the Bible seriously as a profound guide in matters spiritual and moral, with special concern for the teachings by and about Jesus of Nazareth.
 That implies reading it carefully and honestly, and responding to it honestly.
 And that includes self-criticism before, and often in place of, that which is much easier – the criticism of everyone else.
 So I try not to write what I am not personally, spiritually engaged with to some real extent.